MichaelVortex/ink/README.md

 Website: http://ink.chrometaphore.com

-PLEASE NOTICE

-Photoshop CC 2015 introduced features that INK is not supporting yet:

-1 - Ink does not support artboards.
-If you need to document your mockups with Ink, please use a document that does not contain artboards.
-To create a document without artboards, you can select File -> New -> Document Type: “Custom” from the Photoshop Menu.

-2 - Ink does not support multiple fx of the same type (for example, two drop shadows fx on the same layer).
+INSTALLATION
 Since Extension Manager is not supporting CC 2015 products anymore, you will have to manually install Ink for Photoshop CC 2015.

-INSTALLATION

 Follow these steps according to your operating system.